oskca/gopherjs-vue/README.md

   should have an anonymous embeded `*js.Object` field and the `exported fields` should have proper `js struct tag` for bidirectionaly data bindings

+# Using the debug|dev version of VueJS

+This package includes the `minified|product version` of VueJS code by default, if you want to include the `debug|dev version` of of VueJS code, please specify buidling tags `debug` to the `gopherjs build` cmd as this:

+    gopherjs build --tags debug main.go

 for more details please see the examples.